estnltk/estnltk-model-data/named_entity_recognition/recall_estimation/benchmarks/readme.md

 ## Evaluation/estimation

 The recall is estimated on a sample of named entity phrases, which was (randomly) drawn from a large corpus and manually corrected.
-The sample has been divided into subsamples (populations) based on the frequency/ambiguity of terms appearing in subsamples.
+The sample has been divided into subsamples (sub populations) based on different criteria (e.g. in the `amundsen_01` benchmark, based on the frequency/ambiguity of geographical terms appearing in subsamples).
 A tagger/model is evaluated on each of these subsamples and a weighted average of the results is the estimate of the recall.

 Recall estimations are based on: https://en.wikipedia.org/wiki/Binomial_proportion_confidence_interval#Standard_error_of_a_proportion_estimation_when_using_weighted_data